rafaumeu/pocket-api/README.md

 - `POST /goals` - Create a new goal
 - `GET /pending-goals` - Retrieve pending goals for the current week
-- `POST /goal-completions` - Mark a goal as completed
+- `POST /completions` - Mark a goal as completed
+- `GET /week-summary` - Get a summary of the current week

 ---